rpdelaney/l4d2-tourney-rules/rules.md

 #### 2.3.1 Playoffs Map pool

 "Veto" rounds will use [mapban.gg](https://mapban.gg) to select the map.

-The lower playoff seed chooses a map to ban first.
+The lower (better) playoff seed chooses who bans first.
+Each team takes turns banning maps until two maps are left.
+Then, mapban.gg will decide the map randomly.
+(Use the option "Ban until 1 maps left").

 #### 2.3.1 Playoffs Map pool